Meaning

 Writer's Note

 We encounter unanticipated situations that make us angry, anxious, or even excited.
-When someone tells you to calm down it means to release these negative feelings and to relax your body.
+When someone tells you to "calm down" it means to release these negative feelings and to relax your body.
 Negative feelings may cause racing thoughts, tense muscles, or make irrational decisions.

-What kind of situations have you experienced where you needed to calm down?
+What kind of situations have you experienced where you needed to "calm down"?
 Did you have someone by your side to help you through it?
 What kind of feelings did you experience?
 For example, did you feel anxious, angry, enraged, overly excited, jealous?
 Drop us a line in the comments below!

-August 15, 2024 Read More
+October 20, 2024 Read More

-June 14, 2024 Read More
+December 2, 2024 Read More

-August 1, 2024 Read More
+May 19, 2024 Read More

 Leave a Reply